ArFnds/godocx-template/README.md

 ### Insert data with the `INS` command ( or using `=`, or nothing at all)

-Inserts the result of a given JavaScript snippet as follows.
+Inserts the result of a given code snippet as follows.

 Using code like this:
 ```go